 Planning and Flexibility: Estimating Sewer Line Replacement Duration

-When you are in need of a sewer line replacement, linking with an experienced sewer contractor is absolutely important.
+When you need a sewer line replacement, linking with an experienced sewer contractor is absolutely important.
 Before reaching an agreement, you must establish clear expectations and gather important details regarding the project timeline.
 Here are some considerations to keep in mind:

 In addition to knowing when your project will begin, you will certainly want to ask about an expected completion date.
 The contractor should provide you with a realistic estimate of how long they expect the project to take.
 A reasonable demand is that you require your sewer contractor to work continuous work days as permitted by the terms of their permits.
 However, remember that surprises along the way can add time to this initial projection.